 Fear makes us panic, and panic results in poor decision-making.
 In fact, studies have shown that when we panic, our prefrontal cortex shuts down.
 This is the region of our brain responsible for rational thinking.
 Learning how to think rationally despite our worries is of the utmost importance.
 Envision a “Stop” sign and breathe.

-4. Don’t Give It Too
+4. Don’t Give It Too Much Time

 5. Find Support